CiscoSecurity/tr-01-traefik-configuration/README.md

 ### Example Traefik configuration for 3rd party hosting environment with Portainer

+*The following commands are for Ubuntu 20.04 LTS*

 Ensure you are running the latest OS packages:
 ```
 apt-get update